CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description with clear 'what' and 'when' clauses, good trigger term coverage including natural synonyms like 'convert', 'move', and 'change', and a highly distinctive scope.
-The only minor weakness is that it describes a single action rather than multiple concrete capabilities, but given the narrow scope of the skill, this is reasonable.
+This is a well-crafted description for a narrow-scope skill.
+It clearly states the action, provides explicit trigger guidance with natural keyword variations ('convert', 'move', 'change'), and includes useful prerequisite information.
+The only minor weakness is that it describes a single action, but given the narrow scope of the skill, this is appropriate.

 DimensionReasoningScore